edelstorm-documentation/english/docs/sign-up.md

 **Wait a minute...**

-When this confirmation message appears on the screen, it means that the operation was a success.<br>
+:    * When this confirmation message appears on the screen, it means that the operation was a success.
-You can now click on {==Continue==}.
+:    * You can now click on {==Continue==}.

 ***